ibm-cloud-docs/codeengine/cmd_defs.md

 ### `ibmcloud ce connectivity subnetpool`
 {: #cli-connectivity-subnetpool}

-The {{site.data.keyword.codeenginefull}} subnet pool connections feature supports to manage VPC subnet pool references, including security groups.
+The {{site.data.keyword.codeenginefull}} subnet pool connections feature supports managing VPC subnet pool references, including security groups.
+Fleets are always connected to a VPC, and a subnet pool can be referenced when creating a fleet to specify into which network zone the {{site.data.keyword.codeengineshort}} fleet workers get deployed.
 You create a subnet pool to specify the VPC subnets and availability zones where your workload will be processed.
 For example, you can create a subnet pool with a single subnet in zone `eu-de-1` or a subnet pool with multiple subnets to span all 3 zones in `eu-de`.
 In addition, you can specify the security group that your workload should be attached to.
-A subnet pool can be referenced when creating a fleet to specify into which network zone the {{site.data.keyword.codeengineshort}} fleet workers get deployed.
 {: shortdesc}

 {{site.data.keyword.vpc_full}} (VPC) is a virtual network that is linked to your customer account.
 It gives you cloud security, with the ability to scale dynamically, by providing fine-grained control over your virtual infrastructure and your network traffic segmentation.